 ODK Collect can launch external applications using the

-ex:intentAction(intentExtras) appearance on string, integer or decimal fields.
+ex:intentAction(intentExtras) appearance on string, integer, decimal, image, video, audio and file fields.
 The application launched could be one that the enumerator uses and quits without Collect needing any data from it.
 For example, a form could configure the Maps.me application to provide directions to a destination and not need any information back from the app.
-An external application could also be used to populate the string, integer or decimal field that launched it.
-In order to populate a field, the app that is launched must be designed to returned a value as described in the external app design section below.
+An external application could also be used to populate the field that launched it.
+In order to populate a field, the app that is launched must be designed to return a value as described in the external app design section below.

 This feature configures an Android intent.
 Intents are messaging objects used to request an action from another app component.
 Learn more in the Android docs.

 Collect builds the action using the text immediately after

 ex: and before an opening parenthesis (if it exists).
 For example, in the string

 ex:org.opendatakit.counter(intentExtras), the action name is

 org.opendatakit.counter.
 An action name must include a namespace, such as

 The parameters defined in the optional parentheses represent extended data ("extras") to be added to the intent.
 Extras are specified by a comma-delimited list of